RoboJackets/robocup-firmware/doc/mTrainFlashingAndDebugging.md

+# mTrain Flashing and Debugging

-# Flashing code to the mtrain
+# Flashing code to the mTrain
 ## Intro
 The mTrain on boot runs the user program located at the predetermined memory address 0x0800000 We flash code to this address using the J-Link in-order to be executed.